Chapter 2 – Government of the University

 2‑A (1) Board of Trustees

 The University of Southern California is a private corporation governed by a self‑perpetuating Board of Trustees not to exceed fifty members.
-The organization and operation of the Board of Trustees are described in the Bylaws of the University, a copy of which is available at the University policies website.
+The organization and operation of the Board of Trustees are described in the Bylaws of the University, a copy of which is available at the University policies website, https://policy.usc.edu.

 2‑A (2) The President and Other Officers of the Corporation

-The Board of Trustees elects annually the officers of the corporation including the Chairman of the Board; the President of the University; Provost and Senior Vice President for Academic Affairs; Senior Vice President, Administration; Senior Vice President, Finance and Chief Financial Officer; Senior Vice President, University Advancement; Senior Vice President, University Relations; Secretary of the University; and Treasurer of the University.
+(a) The Board of Trustees elects annually the officers of the corporation including the Chairman of the Board; the President of the University; Provost and Senior Vice President for Academic Affairs; Senior Vice President, Administration; Senior Vice President, Finance and Chief Financial Officer; Senior Vice President, University Advancement; Senior Vice President, University Relations; Senior Vice President and Chief Executive Officer, Keck Medicine of USC; and Senior Vice President and General Counsel.
 The Bylaws of the University provide in Section 6.5 (b) that

 The Senior Officers shall have such duties as are set forth in these Bylaws and as are from time to time prescribed by the President of the University.

 (b) Under the administrative structure of the University, all units of the University report directly or indirectly to the President.
 Among the President’s responsibilities enumerated in the Bylaws of the University are the nomination of officers of the corporation (other than the Chairman of the Board); the selection of academic staff; academic programs and fiscal programs; and the enforcement of all rules and regulations of the University.